cschreib/lxgui/README.md

 * **Non intrusive**.
 The library will fit in your existing application without taking over your main loop.
 All it needs is being fed events, a call to `update()`, a call to `render()`, and nothing more.
 * **Fully extensible**.
 Except for the base GUI components (gui::frame), every widget is designed to be used as a plugin: gui::texture, gui::font_string, gui::button, gui::edit_box, ...
 New widgets can be added easily in your own code without modifying lxgui.
 * **Fully documented**.
 Every class in the library is documented.
 Doxygen documentation is included (and available on-line [here](https://cschreib.github.io/lxgui/html/annotated.html) for the C++ API, and [here](https://cschreib.github.io/lxgui/lua/index.html) for the Lua API).
-* **Design with XML and Lua files**.
-The library can use a combination of XML files (for GUI structure) and Lua scripts (for event handling, etc) to construct a fully functional GUI.
-One can also create everything directly C++ if the flexibility of Lua+XML is not required.
+* **Design with layout files and script files**.
+The library can use a combination of layout files (XML or YAML, defining the GUI layout) and script files (Lua, for event handling, etc.) to construct a fully functional GUI.
+One can also create everything directly C++ if the flexibility of the layout+script files is not required.
 * **Internationalization and localization support**.
 The library supports translatable text with a fully flexible system, allowing correct display of the GUI in multiple languages.
 This is optional: if only one language is required, one can just hard-code strings without worrying about translations.
 At present, only left-to-right languages are supported.
 * **A familiar API...**.
-The XML and Lua APIs are directly inspired from World of Warcraft's successful GUI system.
+The layout and scripting APIs are inspired by World of Warcraft's successful GUI system.
 It is not an exact copy, but most of the important features are there (virtual widgets, inheritance, ...).

 ## Available GUI widgets